Estimating the drivers of urban economic complexity and their connection to economic performance: Results

 Finally, the relationship with collective knowhow is as expected: establishments located in cities with high levels of collective knowhow are larger in size.
 This positive relationship is maintained even after including the Economic Complexity Index.

-In Table~\ref{tab_wage_regs} we observe very similar patterns with regards to wages.
+In Table~\ref{tab_wage_regs} we observe very similar patterns in wages.
 The coefficient for population size is again relatively stable across specifications, with a $1\%$ increase in population size associated with a $0.07-0.10\%$ increase in average wages in the city-industry cell.
 Average years of schooling is positively associated with wages, with a $1\%$ increase leading to a $0.2-0.8\%$ increase in wages.
-Also consistent with our expectations is the finding that a $1\%$ change in the inherent complexity of an industry is associated with approximately a $0.3\%$ positive change in wages.
-Notice, however, that this positive association looses some statistical significance ($p<0.05$) if we control for the PCI and ECI.
+Also consistent with our expectations is that a $1\%$ change in the inherent complexity of an industry is associated with approximately a $0.3\%$ positive change in wages.
+Notice, however, that this positive association loses some statistical significance if we control for the PCI and ECI.
 Finally, there is a positive relationship between average wages and collective knowhow, maintained even after including the ECI.
-However, this relationship also looses some statistical significance after we control for city population size.
+However, this relationship also loses some statistical significance after we control for city population size.

-The results shown in Tables~\ref{tab_firmsize_regs} and \ref{tab_wage_regs} are unchanged across the years, as can be observed in Appendix~\ref{app:Fig_reg_coefficients_long} (Figure~\ref{Fig_reg_coefficients}) where we plot the coefficients of one multivariate regression per year that only includes (log) of population size, (log) of years of schooling, (log) of industry complexity, and (log) of collective knowhow.
-By excluding the variable for years of schooling which is only available since 2009, we plot in Figure~\ref{Fig_reg_coefficients_long} in Appendix~\ref{app:Fig_reg_coefficients_long} the same type of time series, but since 1990.
+The results shown in Tables~\ref{tab_firmsize_regs} and \ref{tab_wage_regs} are unchanged across the years (see electronic supplementary material~L, Figure~14).
 Interestingly, the time evolution of these coefficients reveal that wages and industry complexity have become more tightly associated over the years.